This is the third post in our series that answering the question:

 But if you only have time to see a few attractions and you have a wish list as long as you arm, paying attention to the admission cost can help you narrow your list down.
 Especially ask yourself how much your kids will get out of it and weigh that against the cost of admission.
 While I’m a huge proponent of continuing to travel even with kids that are “too young to appreciate it,” sometimes it might just be best to forgo a certain attraction until the kids are older.

 Also – just be picky about which attractions you choose to spend money on.
 Is it something you could experience just as easily at home?
 Is it a facsimile of an real experience instead of a real experience?
 Is it something a local would do or designed just for tourists?
 If it’s not enriching you and/or your kids, thing twice about laying out the cash.
+Something really cheap to do is touring the places with an unu to get there way faster and without having to pay for gas or a taxi.

 4. Turn simple things into attractions